 The abnormal blood clotting of essential thrombocythemia can lead to a variety of potentially serious complications, including:

 Essential thrombocythemia can also cause bleeding (hemorrhage) with significant blood loss.
-A small minority of people with ET may later develop acute leukemia or myelofibrosis, both of which can be life-threatening:
+A small minority of people with essential thrombocythemia may later develop acute leukemia or myelofibrosis, both of which can be life-threatening:

 Preparing for your appointment